finos/FDC3/docs/api/specs/webConnectionProtocol.md

 If this instance of the application has connected to a Desktop Agent before and is reconnecting (due to a navigation or refresh event) then the optional `instanceId` and `instanceUuid` should be set in the [`WCP4ValidateAppIdentity`](/schemas/next/api/WCP4ValidateAppIdentity.schema.json) message.
 The Desktop Agent MUST use these values to determine if it recognizes the app instance identity and that it was previously applied to application with the same `appId`.

 An `instanceUuid` is used to validate instance identity because `instanceId` of an application is available to other apps through the FDC3 API and might be used to 'spoof' an identity.
 On the other hand, `instanceUuid` is only issued through the WCP to the specific app instance and is used as a shared secret to enable identity validation.
-However, as `SessionStorage` data maybe cloned when new windows are opened via `window.open()`, Desktop Agents MUST also compare the `WindowProxy` object (via the `==` operator) that the original `WCP1Hello` messages were received on to determine if they represent the same window.
+However, as `SessionStorage` data may be cloned when new windows on the same origin are opened via `window.open()`, Desktop Agents MUST also compare the `WindowProxy` object (via the `==` operator) that the original `WCP1Hello` messages were received on to determine if they represent the same window.

 See the [Browser-Resident Desktop Agent Specification](./browserResidentDesktopAgents#validating-instance-identity) for further details of how instance identity is assigned.

 If no existing instance identity (`instanceId` and `instanceUuid`) is provided, or instance identity validation fails (as the `instanceUuid` is not known, or either the `appId` or `WindowProxy` objects don't match the previous connection), then the Desktop Agent MUST assign new `instanceId` and `instanceUuid` values.

-The Desktop Agent MUST then respond with a [WCP5ValidateAppIdentityResponse](https://fdc3.finos.org/schemas/next/api/WCP5ValidateAppIdentityResponse.schema.json) message containing the assigned `appId`, `instanceId` and `instanceUuid` values and the [`ImplementationMetadata`](../ref/Metadata#implementationmetadata) Object for the Desktop Agent.
+The Desktop Agent MUST then respond with a [WCP5ValidateAppIdentityResponse](https://fdc3.finos.org/schemas/next/api/WCP5ValidateAppIdentityResponse.schema.json) message containing the assigned `appId`, `instanceId` and `instanceUuid` values and the [`ImplementationMetadata`](../ref/Metadata#implementationmetadata) object for the Desktop Agent.
 This message indicates that the Desktop Agent will accept the application and we can begin processing [Desktop Agent Communication Protocol (DACP)](./desktopAgentCommunicationProtocol) messages relating to FDC3 API calls over the `MessagePort`.

 ### Step 3: Persist DesktopAgentDetails to SessionStorage

-Once a connection is established, and the app and instance identity determined, a `DesktopAgentDetails` record must be stored in SessionStorage under the `FDC3-Desktop-Agent-Details` key by the `getAgent()` implementation.
+Once a connection is established, and the app and instance identity determined, a `DesktopAgentDetails` record MUST be stored in SessionStorage under the `FDC3-Desktop-Agent-Details` key by the `getAgent()` implementation.
 This record includes:

 - The `identityUrl` and `actualUrl` passed to `getAgent()`.
 - The `appId`, `instanceId`, and `instanceUuid` assigned by the DA.